break-free/github-agent/README.md

 # Tips & Tricks
 * When requesting edits be made to a file, be sure to include "once" in the prompt, else it may make several duplicate edits.
 Sometimes thousands.
 Yes you read that correctly -- thousands.

 * If you request the agent to create a pull request on your behalf, you'll very likely need to manually merge and/or close the pull request before proceeding to any future changes.
 [See Current Known Limitations](#current-known-limitations)

 * If, for whatever reason, there is a change in a pull request you DON'T want to be included from `GITHUB_BRANCH` to the `GITHUB_BASE_BRANCH`, you will likely need to manually intervene & revert the change on `GITHUB_BRANCH` before continuing.
 Occasionally deleting a pull request is enough, but usually not because each subsequent edit starts from `GITHUB_BASE_BRANCH`.

 # Current Known Limitations
 * The general workflow for any changes the agent attempts seems to be
-  - Read a file's contents based on the current state of the `GITHUB_BASE_BRANCH`, which ultimately serves as the merge destination.
+  1. Read a file's contents based on the current state of the `GITHUB_BASE_BRANCH`, which ultimately serves as the merge destination.
 THIS DOES NOT USE COMMIT HASHES, TRULY JUST A READ FROM THE BASE FILE (a la `curl` or `wget`)
-  - Commit any changes to the `GITHUB_BRANCH` based on its original findings of the value of the file(s) from `GITHUB_BASE_BRANCH`
+  2. Commit any changes to the `GITHUB_BRANCH` based on its original findings of the value of the file(s) from `GITHUB_BASE_BRANCH`

         This can setup some odd problems, especially if a change is made in the `GITHUB_BRANCH` that doesn't get accepted into the `GITHUB_BASE_BRANCH` because the agent doesn't REALLY have any knowledge of the commit history within its `GITHUB_BRANCH` and will get version conflict errors

 * The Langchain Github agent is really only configured to communicate over two branches out-of-box and requires additional configuration/tooling to be able to communicate with different branches

-* The Langchain Github agent seems to really only work with a user's repo and not necessarily an organization's.
+# TODO as part of BAM-594
+These are simply the tasks / direction Zak was headed when he last worked on this project.
+Feel free to adjust direction, steps, methods, or any other decisions as you see fit.
+It doesn't even need to be in this project if it feels like an easier approach could be taken.

+* Create a for loop that detects all tools within the `main.py`` so that we can append them to being available to the agent
+* Have a `new_tool.py` 'module' available to the agent that writes a new function back to the `custom_tools.py`

 # Future Work
 * Allow multiple commits before requiring a pull request from `GITHUB_BRANCH` to `GITHUB_BASE_BRANCH`
-* Allow work on an organization's repository
 * Experiment with different types of agents to allow multi-parameter custom tools